CEO and Responsible Officer

 Sue is Head of Aspire Teaching School which has a specific focus on supporting primary schools across the Wakefield district.
 Aspire offers a wide range of leadership programmes focusing on developing the next generation of school / academy leaders.

-Sue has been Principal of Gawthorpe Community Academy in Wakefield for the last 13 years, and last year she was also Executive Headteacher of Towngate Primary School.
-Gawthorpe has received two consecutive judgements of outstanding and has been a consistently high performing school for the last 11 years.
+Sue was Principal of Gawthorpe Community Academy in Wakefield for 14 years up until September 2018, she was also Executive Headteacher of Towngate Primary Academy September 2016 to August 2017.
+Gawthorpe has received two consecutive judgements of outstanding and has been a consistently high performing school for the last 12 years.

-Sue’s particular areas of expertise are in promotion of high standards across the primary phases, leadership development, developing a rich, inspirational and memorable curriculum based on local community need.
+Sue’s particular areas of expertise are in promotion of high standards across the primary phases, behaviour management and developing a rich, inspirational and memorable curriculum based on local community need.

 Sue has a strong belief that through promoting high aspirations, giving support, challenge, care and respect and creating strong teamwork, excellent teaching and learning will be achieved.